-Global Positioning System (GPS): A system consisting of 25 satellites used to provide precise position, velocity, and time information to users anywhere on earth.
+Global Positioning System (GPS): A system consisting of 25 satellites that provide precise position, velocity, and time information to users anywhere on earth.
 Location information can be received using a GPS receiver.
-The GPS receiver helps determine locations on the earth's surface by collecting signals from three or more satellites through a process called triangulation.
-Simple and inexpensive hand-held receivers provide an accuracy of ±100 meters of a true position.
-More sophisticated receivers that use additional technologies or that post-process the original GPS data can provide sub-meter accuracy.
+The GPS receiver helps determine locations on the earth's surface by collecting signals from three or more satellites through triangulation.
+Simple and inexpensive handheld receivers provide an accuracy of ±100 meters of an accurate position.
+More sophisticated receivers that use other technologies or that post-process the original GPS data can provide sub-meter location accuracy.